LAB02-Research/HASS.Agent/README.md

 * **Notifications**: receive notifications, show them using Windows builtin toast popups, and optionally attach images.
   - *This requires the installation of the [HASS.Agent Notifier integration](https://github.com/LAB02-Research/HASS.Agent-Notifier)*.

+* **Media Player**: use HASS.Agent as a mediaplayer device: see and control what's playing and send text-to-speech.
+  - *This requires the installation of the [HASS.Agent MediaPlayer integration](https://github.com/LAB02-Research/HASS.Agent-MediaPlayer)*.

 * **Quick Actions**: use a keyboard shortcut to quickly pull up a command interface, through which you can control Home Assistant entities - or, assign a keyboard shortcut to individual Quick Actions for even faster triggering.

 * **Commands** (currently **20**): control your PC (or other Windows based device) through Home Assistant using custom- or built-in commands.

 * **Sensors** (currently **29**): send your PC's sensors to Home Assistant to monitor every aspect of your device.

+* **WebView**: quickly show any website, anywhere - no browser required, for instance a HA dashboard.

 * **Satellite Service**: use the service to collect sensordata and execute commands, even when you're not logged in.